Financial-Times/n-alert-banner/README.md

 The second argument passed to `nAlertBanner` is an [options object](#options), this can be used to change the behaviour and display of a banner.

-If you wish to create a banner from scratch with no existing DOM elements, you can set up your banner like this:
+If you wish to create an alert banner from scratch with no existing DOM elements, you can set up your banner like this:

 ```js
 const AlertBanner = require('n-alert-banner');